 Write a little about yourself.
 Just a paragraph will do.

 Divorced epicurean dad, creative professional.
+Mostly

-folk and blues.
+blues.
 Visual arts.
 Decidedly liberal.

 Out of the box.
 Love the hearth as the center of the home with